LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

 Using an ARKODE solver as a SUNStepper
 --------------------------------------

-The utility function :c:func:`ARKodeCreateSUNStepper` can be used to wrap an ARKStep memory block as a :c:type:`SUNStepper`.
+The utility function :c:func:`ARKodeCreateSUNStepper` wraps an ARKODE memory block as a :c:type:`SUNStepper`.

 .. c:function:: int ARKodeCreateSUNStepper(void *inner_arkode_mem, SUNStepper *stepper)